Catalonia Travel Guide

-Catalonia is a breathtakingly beautiful region located in north eastern Spain
+Catalonia is diverse and beautiful region located in northeastern Spain.

 5 Interesting facts about Catalonia

-- The Catalan language is a romance language widely used ion the middle ages.
+- Catalan is a romance language widely used in the middle ages.

 - The first reference to Catalonia dates back to the 12th Century.

 - Renowned artists Salvador Dali, Miro and Tapies all hail from Catalonia.

 - Bullfighting was banned in Catalonia in 2010.

 - It is estimated that around 9 Million speak the Catalan language worldwide.

 Catalonia is a prosperous region, this was inherited from the early industrial era when Catalonia developed more rapidly than the rest of Spain.

 With over six million inhabitants, Catalonia is the second most populated region in Spain.